GREAT LAKES POOL DESIGN INC.

 Underground Lines

-The typical setbacks required for common household underground lines is 5' from water’s edge to electrical, gas, telephone, city water and cable TV lines.
-This does not include lines buried in a utility easement.
+The standard setbacks for typical household underground lines are 5 feet from the water's edge to electrical, gas, telephone, city water, and cable TV lines.
+Please note that this does not include lines that are buried within a utility easement.

 Overhead Lines